gutabeshu/Abeshu-etal_2023_GMD/README.md

 ## Reproduce my figures
 Use the scripts found in the `figures` directory to reproduce the figures used in this publication.
+1. Get the model output data from your simulation or can be obtained from https://doi.org/10.5072/zenodo.1075813
+2. Open the 'Figure-X.ipyn' you would like to reproduce
+3. Update directories for input data (i.e., model outputs) and figure output at the beginning
+4. Run the script corresponding to the figure of interest.

 | Script Name | Description | How to Run |
 | --- | --- | --- |